Estate Motor Courts, Gates & Entry Design: Cost & Permits (San Diego 2026)

 Are porcelain pavers drive‑rated?

-Yes when specified as drive‑rated assemblies (e.g., 3cm porcelain on the proper base or manufacturer‑approved systems).
-We’ll select a section that matches your vehicle loads and soil conditions.
+Yes, when specified as drive‑rated assemblies (e.g., 3cm porcelain on the proper base or manufacturer‑approved systems).
+We select a section that matches your vehicle loads and soil conditions.
+Our porcelain paver guide covers base options and slip‑resistance ratings.

 Do I need a permit to replace my driveway apron?